kubaugustyn/fcm_travel_plan/README.md

 In order to submit your solution, create your own Git repository and send us by email when it is ready.

 Thank you very much for your time and good luck!

+### Implementation details
+I've assumed that we want to establish connections, meaning trip connections when delivery and arrival are in 24h window.
+This also means that last flight, `Flight from NYC to BOS at 2023-03-06 08:00 to 09:25`, is not included, because there is no connection or hotel, that we can use to reach this flight

+### How to run the script

+`mix run -e "FcmTravelPlan.process_input(\"file\")"`, example: `mix run -e "FcmTravelPlan.process_input(\"input.txt\")"`